munificent/craftinginterpreters/book/classes-and-instances.md

 <aside name="fields">

 Being able to freely add fields to an object at runtime is a big practical difference between most dynamic and static languages.
-Statically-typed languages usually require fields to be explicitly declared.
+Statically typed languages usually require fields to be explicitly declared.
 This way, the compiler knows exactly what fields each instance has.
 It can use that to determine the precise amount of memory needed for each instance and the offsets in that memory where